Broughton High School Administration

 Dr. Elena Ashburn, Principal

 Elena Ashburn was appointed principal of Needham B. Broughton High School in 2017.
 Dr. Ashburn grew up in southern Virginia and attended Longwood University, where she graduated summa cum laude with a Bachelor's of English and minor in Spanish.
 After college, Dr. Ashburn joined Teach For America and began her career as an English teacher at Southern Durham High School.
 Dr. Ashburn earned a Master's of School Administration at the University of North Carolina at Chapel Hill and completed her principal internship at Holly Ridge Middle School.
 After serving as an assistant principal at Fuquay-Varina High School, Dr. Ashburn became principal of East Garner Magnet Middle School in 2014.
 At East Garner, Dr. Ashburn led the school in significantly improving student achievement outcomes, including exceeding expected growth targets for the first time in the school's history and moving the school out of the state-sanctioned low-performing status in 2016.
 Dr. Ashburn earned a Doctorate of Education in Educational Leadership from the University of North Carolina at Chapel Hill in 2018 and was awarded the Michael Priddy Family Leadership Scholarship & Award for aspiring superintendents from the UNC School of Education the same year.
 In 2019, Dr. Ashburn was named a finalist for WCPSS Principal of the Year.
 Dr. Ashburn is humbled by the opportunity to serve as principal in her own community and believes the goal of school leadership is to work alongside the community in raising great kids.
-She is married to Matt, a 2000 Broughton graduate and a United Methodist pastor, and together they are the proud parents of two girls.
+She is married to Matt, a 2000 Broughton graduate and a United Methodist pastor, and together they are the proud parents of three young children.

 Mr. David Cassady, Assistant Principal